Best places to stay in Prague

 1. Hradcany & Letna

 If this place is skipped out of the list, your visit to Prague will never be complete.
 Hillsides, extending from the west to the north, provide arresting views of greenish copper cupolas replete with narrow cobblestone streets and bridges acting as a confluence for both river banks and green gardens of red-rooftops of centuries-old houses.
 This place is the centre of the 1300 years of history which can be experienced best by Walking up the hill or stairs at Prague Castle, the historical seat of Czech rulers or simply a visit to the majestic Saint Vitus Cathedral can do the trick.
-Another fact advocating its choice for accommodation is the plethora of terrace cafes and gardens overlooking some of the most beautiful sights along with food.
+Another fact advocating its choice for accommodation in Prague is the plethora of terrace cafes and gardens overlooking some of the most beautiful sights along with food.

 The focal point of almost the entire Jewish population in Prague, this is a small neighbourhood centred on Široká.
 Holding great historical significance, Josefov was the place of the former Jewish Ghetto, standing tall as the oldest surviving Jewish cemetery in Europe till date.
 The place has narrow streets filled with kosher restaurants, museums and antique bookstores and gift shops.
-This is one neighbourhood in Prague that helps you traverse back in time to one of the most heinous crimes against humanity.
+This is one place to stay in Prague that helps you traverse back in time to one of the most heinous crimes against humanity.
 Accommodations cater to all pocket sizes.

 3. Mala Strana